Kimberlee97/tp/docs/DeveloperGuide.md

    Use case ends.

-**Use case: Color code tags and events**
+**Use case: Highlight overdue meetings**

 **MSS**

-1. User views contact list or searches for a specific contact
-2. System retrieves and displays contacts with their current details
-3. User inputs command for tagging and specifies color
-4. System updates the contact with the specified tag and color
-5. System displays success message

-   Use case ends.

-**Use case: Highlight overdue tasks and meetings**

-**MSS**

 1. User opens application
-2. System scans all meetings and tasks for overdue items (past current date/time)
+2. System scans all meetings for overdue items (past current date/time)
 3. System displays overdue items highlighted at the top of the interface
 4. User views the highlighted overdue items with associated contact details

    Use case ends.

-**Use case: Sort contacts by latest meeting**

-**MSS**

-1. User opens application
-2. User selects “Sort by → Meeting date”
-3. System rearranges contacts by latest meeting date, with nearest meeting first

-   Use case ends.

-**Extensions**

-* 2a.
-No contacts in list.
-    * 2a1.
-System displays “Contact list empty.”

 **Use case: Search for client by typing name**